-The Bank applies haircuts to all securities bought under a repo.37 For operational simplicity, uniform haircut rates are set for broad groups of securities rather than for individual securities.
+The Bank applies haircuts to all securities bought under a repo.59 For operational simplicity, uniform haircut rates are set for broad groups of securities rather than for individual securities, with an additional adjustment for related-party asset-backed securities depending on the degree of credit support provided to the transaction by the sponsor.
 Haircut rates are set to cover the maximum expected decline in the market price of the collateral, over a conservative liquidation horizon, at a confidence level of at least 95 per cent.
 The key inputs to this calculation are market prices, the maturity of the securities in the relevant asset classes and the credit ratings of the securities.
-Haircut rates are publicly available on the Bank's website.38
+The uniform haircut rates are publicly available on the Bank's website.60

-The Bank also collects mark-to-market margin to cover changes in the value of its collateral.39 To do this, the Bank revalues all securities held as collateral using the aforementioned valuation practices at the start of each business day.
-Where the Bank's net exposure to a counterparty is greater than \$1 million and represents more than 1 per cent of the net repurchase amounts agreed with that party, the Bank will call for mark-to-market margin equal to its net exposure.40 Similarly, the Bank will meet requests for mark-to-market margin from counterparties to which the Bank has a net exposure greater than \$1 million and where that net exposure represents more than 1 per cent of the net repurchase amounts agreed with that party.
+The Bank also collects mark-to-market margin to cover changes in the value of its collateral.61 To do this, the Bank revalues all securities held as collateral using the aforementioned valuation practices at the start of each business day.
+Where the Bank's net exposure to a